MaxwelllzZ/Survivals_MACS30112FP/README.md

 - Google Reviews: Data is scraped from Google Reviews, including hotel names, addresses, ratings, and reviews per month, for the same period.

-## Overall Findings
-- Rating has positive effect on revenue.
-- Signal Effect(Threshold presence) has negative effect on revenue.
-- Google threshold is smaller than Yelp.
-Their actual ratings is very close to present ratings.
-- Rating itself is insufficient.
-Review Count matters.

 ## Required Libraries and Version Numbers
 This project requires the following Python libraries: